marcodelmastro/AdventOfCode2022/README.md

 * [Day 16](Day16.ipynb).
 Solving Part 1 with a mixture of cached BFS results and graph traversing following the rules.
 Extending the solution to Part 2 took me some thinking (see notebook for details)

 * [Day 17](Day17.ipynb).
 Tetris simulation.
-Part 1 done quickly on New Year's Day morning before the family wakes up, I'll tackle Part 2 later...  (this was one of the 3 days I left behind during the Advent period for lack of time).
+Part 1 done quickly on New Year's Day morning before the family wakes up.
+Part 2 can be solved by looking for repetion and exploting them to compute the tower height without haing to drop the huge number of rocks: I solved this on January 2nd 2023 after some struggle: I got the right idea quickly, but failed to realise that a single repetion does not make a cycle, and only multiple occurrence at regular interval guarantee that I found the right period.
+Once realised, fixing the code was quick.

 * [Day 18](Day18.ipynb).
 Part 1 was quick and easy using geometry considerations.
 Part 2 solved by searching for non-isolated pockets to remove them from internal surface calculation.